Redskins add Young, trade Williams, pick successor at draft

 Drafting Young, LSU offensive tackle Saahdiq Charles and six other players and trading Williams made this the most important stretch of new coach Ron Rivera’s tenure so far.
 Nothing was as important as landing Young, who has long been considered the best player in the draft.

-“When you draft a guy like that, that’s what you’re trying to do: You’re trying to impact the team,” Rivera said.
-“I believe we’ve taken the guy that will impact not just his position group, not just the linebackers, not just the (defensive backs), but I think the entire football team.”
+“It’s important to put your own stamp on it so that guys understand, yeah, we have a certain way we want to do it,” Rivera said.
+“We’re going to ask you to do it the way that you’re coached, we’re going to ask you to play the way that we have mapped things out — to do it our way.”

 Young and a former Ohio State teammate, quarterback Dwayne Haskins, could become franchise cornerstones.
-Both have local roots, having played at private high schools in the Washington suburbs.
+Each one has local roots, having played at private high schools in the D.C. suburbs.

 Getting a fifth-round pick in this draft and a third-rounder in 2021 for Williams also ended a lengthy saga that included him missing all last season.